OUT FRONT Series

 Directed by Chika Ike

 The triangle of lesbian relationships at the center of Break reveal a complex entanglement of love, desire and mental illness.
-With sharp dialogue and a taut revolving structure that moves backward in time, the shifting dynamics between these three women explore the impacts of bipolar disorder and trauma on our ability to maintain intimacy, preserve trust and manage long-term relationships.
+With quick dialogue and a structure that moves backward in time, this story, rooted in hope, explores the impacts of bipolar disorder on intimacy, trust, and long-term relationships.

 Monday May 14